 - I. INTELLECTUAL BREADTH IN ANTHROPOLOGY, AND NATURAL, SOCIAL AND BEHAVIORAL SCIENCES: A list of upper division and graduate courses in anthropology and related disciplines (e.g., biology, environmental studies, economics, psychology, linguistics) that provide breadth of knowledge in branches of anthropology in addition to biosocial anthropology.
-These should be categorized as follows: - A. Biology - B. Archaeology - C. Sociocultural Anthropology - D. Other disciplines (e.g., Economics, Psychology) - II.
-BREADTH IN BIOSOCIAL ANTHROPOLOGY: A list of upper division and graduate courses in biosocial anthropology that provide breadth of knowledge in the subdiscipline. - III.
-SPECIALIZATIONS: The student, already having selected one of the two Biosocial tracks (bioarchaeology, behavioral ecology/evolutionary psychology) is expected to declare three specializations in preparation for the comprehensive examinations, with the approval of her or his advisor.
+These should be categorized as follows: - A. BiologyB.
+ArchaeologyC.
+Sociocultural AnthropologyD.
+Other disciplines (e.g., Economics, Psychology) - II.
+BREADTH IN BIOLOGICAL ANTHROPOLOGY: A list of upper division and graduate courses in biosocial/biocultural/biological anthropology that provide breadth of knowledge in the subdisciplines.

+III.
+SPECIALIZATIONS: The student, already having selected an IAS track (ecological anthropology/human biology/behavioral ecology/evolutionary psychology) is expected to declare three specializations in preparation for the comprehensive examinations, with the approval of her or his advisor.
 A specialization should be a recognized and coherent area of anthropology or the biological or behavioral sciences (examples follow), although new specializations, when justified, may be added with the approval of the wing.
-Specializations associated with the bioarchaeological track include osteology, dental anthropology, hunter-gatherer archaeology, primate evolution, paleoanthropology, anatomy, human growth and development, human variation, paleopathology, human population biology, nutritional anthropology, human genetics, endocrinology, and so on.
+Specializations associated with the bioarchaeological track include osteology, dental anthropology, huntergatherer archaeology, primate evolution, paleoanthropology, anatomy, human growth and development, human variation, paleopathology, human population biology, nutritional anthropology, human genetics, endocrinology, and so on.
 Specializations usually associated with the behavioral ecology/ evolutionary psychology track include human behavioral ecology, evolutionary psychology, hunter-gatherer anthropology, evolutionary genetics, cognitive neuroscience, primatology, human population biology, psychological or cognitive anthropology, human genetics, economic anthropology, ecological anthropology, political anthropology, tribal societies, human universals, endocrinology, medical anthropology, human sexuality, primate behavioral ecology, evolutionary biology, cognitive development, experimental economics, and any of the specializations associated with bioarchaeology.

 Specializations may be based on courses and literatures taught primarily outside the department, such as the economics of trade, game theory, cognitive development, molecular genetics, and so on.
-Although the specializations a student declares will often be particularly associated with her or his track within the Biosocial wing, they need not be, and students are strongly encouraged to select specializations from all tracks (or outside the department) that make sense in terms of their career goals.
+Although the specializations a student declares will often be particularly associated with her or his track within the IAS wing, they need not be, and students are strongly encouraged to select specializations from all tracks (or outside the department) that make sense in terms of their career goals.
 Throughout their education, students are particularly encouraged to consider (and discuss with their advisor) whether their primary professional identity at the time they enter the job market will be as archaeologists, physical/biological anthropologists, or scientifically oriented sociocultural anthropologists.